akaStanley/NixieClock/README.md

 # Nixie Tube Clock
 From scratch design of a Nixie Tube Clock, with a twist.
 This clock sets its time using a GPS reciever, so it has the correct time anywhere around the world--and you don't have set it.

 Read the "Notes on Nixie Tube Clock.rtf" for more details on the actual design.
-Here are some images of the design:
+Here are some images of the design.
+All the Code, PCB, and 3D model files are included here if you want to make your own.
+BOM cost will run you at least 250$ though, so maybe think twice...

 ### The Finnished Clock
 ![Clock Final](/Images/Clock_final.JPG)